Eastbourne railway station: Future plans

 Since 2014, there have been calls for reinstatement of the Willingdon Chord, some 3 mi north of the station.
 This would allow trains on the East Coastway line to bypass Eastbourne, saving time on journeys to Hastings and Ashford International.
+However, this option has never been progressed into development, in part due to the potential for this to reduce train services serving Eastbourne, which has been criticised by local officials including former Eastbourne MP Caroline Ansell.